Nastel/gocypher-cybench-eclipse/README.md

 * Will add external dependencies to JMH framework
     * If project is JAVA project then will set build path to point to CyBench plugin as external library link.
+    * If project is Gradle project then will add dependencies to JMH into build.gradle file.
     * If project is Maven project then will add dependencies to JMH into POM file.
 * Will update compiler settings in order to use annotation processing during file compilation:
     * Enables annotation processing and sets extra source folders for processed files.